Who is the Angel of the Lord in the Old Testament?

 The name of God “Yahweh” or “Jehovah” (exact spelling unknown) denotes God, our heavenly Father, and is translated as “Lord”.

-God was within the burning bush (verse 4) and spoke to Moses.
-Moses was afraid to look at God whom he saw (see also Exod.
-4:1+5).
+God was within the burning bush (verses 2+4) and spoke to Moses.
+Moses was afraid to look at God whom he saw (see also Exod 4:1+5).
 He saw God (in Hebrew “elohim”); it is not written that he would had seen Yahweh.
-By the way, “elohim” in Hebrew is a plural word, indicating that it may be referring to the Trinity.

 So Jesus is the angel of the Lord.

-There is another piece of evidence for this: The angel of the Lord announced the birth of Samson, informed his parents about his calling and instructed them.
+There is another piece of evidence that Jesus is the angel of the Lord: The angel of the Lord announced the birth of Samson, informed his parents about his calling and instructed them.
 Then Samson’s father Manoah sacrificed a burnt offering to Yahweh and the following happened: